JoeSuber/CardSnake/README.md

 >> python orientation.py

-(on the first run, it may take a while to calculate and store all the DCT data, maybe 20 minutes) (a camera view pops up. press 'c' or 'f' or 'Esc' to quit)
+(on the first run, it may take a while to calculate and store all the DCT data, maybe 20 minutes)

+(when done, a camera view pops up. press 'c' or 'f' or 'Esc' to quit)

 Make funny faces into your web cam, or show it the art on a card.
 It will show you what is most similar.

 Update / check for new data by re-running the above stuff in order.
 It only updates what needs updating so it will be much faster.

-Notice that you have a /CardSnake/pics/ sub-directory full of all the card images.
+Notice that you now have a /CardSnake/pics/ sub-directory full of all the up to date card images (.jpg format).
+Almost 29,500+ of them as of this date.

 Have fun!